Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime

 \section{Geometric setting}

-In this section we recall the conformal structures of the Minkowski spacetime (for more details see Penrose \cite{Pe1964,Pe1965} and also Nicolas \cite{Ni2015}).
-In spherical coordinates $(t,\, r,\, \theta,\, \varphi)$ the Minkowski spacetime is $\mathbb{R}^{1+3}$- Lorentzian manifold $\mathbb{M}$ endowed with the metric
+In this section, we recall the conformal structures of Minkowski spacetime (for more details see Penrose \cite{Pe1964,Pe1965} and also Nicolas \cite{Ni2015}) that are basic frameworks to study the wellposedness of Cauchy and Goursat problems.
+In spherical coordinates $(t,\, r,\, \theta,\, \varphi)$ Minkowski spacetime is $\mathbb{R}^{1+3}$- Lorentzian manifold $\mathbb{M}$ endowed with the metric

 The Newman-Penrose tetrad normalization can be chosen as